2021

 Ilona Sagar Haptic Skins of a Glass Eye (2016).
 Digital still.
 Courtesy the artist.

-Ilona Sagar works with a diverse range of media spanning moving-image, text, performance and assemblage, forming research-led works that resonate with the politically charged social and historic infrastructures found in the public and private spaces we inhabit.
+Ilona Sagar, lives and works in London.
+Using a diverse range of media spanning moving-image, text, performance and assemblage, she has formed a body of work which responds to the social and historic context found in the public and private spaces we inhabit.
 By instrumentalising historical archives and their institutions, not as an encounter with a safely sealed past, but as something current and unstable that speaks urgently to our present condition, she explores the links between language, surface, technologies and the body through our increasingly mediated encounters in social, political and experiential space.
 A significant aspect of her practice is the broad cross-disciplinary dialogue generated through collaboration with a range of art and scientific disciplines; including dance, architecture and neurology.
-Illusion and material [dis]honesty set the stage for works which seek to seduce, alluding to something familiar yet other.
-In 2018 she won the Research in Film Award at BAFTA HQ and is the Saastamoinen Foundation, Helsinki, artist for 2021.
-Forthcoming commissions include ‘The Radio Ballads’ Serpentine Gallery, where she is one of four new commissions with Sonia Boyce, Helen Cammock and Rory Pilgrim (2022), and is embarking on a new solo commission with Firstsite Gallery, Colchester.